MariaPadilha32/SpeakPortuEasy/README.md

 # User-Experience-Design

-## The-Strategy-Plane
+## The-Strategy-Plane *UPDATE*

-### Site-Goals

 The site is aimed at helping language teachers, specifically those teaching English or Portuguese.
-Teachers can enroll students, keep track of their classes, and perform create, read, update, and delete (CRUD) operations on student and class information as needed.
+The user can enroll students, keep track of their classes, and perform create, read, update, and delete (CRUD) operations on student and class information as needed.
 This ensures that teachers can easily manage their classrooms and student records efficiently.

+### Creater Goals

+ - **Efficient Data Management:** Ensure smooth CRUD (Create, Read, Update, Delete) operations for managing classes, classrooms, and student information.
+ - **User-Friendly Interface:** Design an intuitive and responsive UI for both administrators and teachers.
+ - **Streamlined Navigation:** Provide easy navigation through well-organized menus and pages.
+ - **Search and Filters:** Enable advanced search and filtering options for quick access to records.
+ - **Documentation:** Provide comprehensive documentation, including a README file, to guide users and developers.

+### User Stories

+ - **As a user,** I want to register an account so I can access the system’s features.
+ - **As a user,** I want to log in securely so that my data remains protected.
+ - **As a user,** I want to easily view all available information so I can choose the one I need.
+ - **As a user,** I want to search for specific students, classes, or enrollments to quickly access the required information.
+ - **As a user,** I want to be able to filter results to narrow down my search.
+ - **As a user,** I want to access a detailed view of a student's profile to review their information.
+ - **As a user,** I want to receive notifications or messages about system updates or errors to stay informed.
+ - **As a user,** I want the interface to be responsive so I can use it on my phone, tablet, or desktop.
+ - **As a user,** I want to be notified when a new information is registered, edited, deleted or if something goes wrong.

+## The-Scope-Plane

+	The initial plan for this project was more ambitious than the final result.
+Initially, I envisioned multiple options, templates, and functionalities, but as the project progressed, I realized that some of these features were not feasible within the available timeframe.
+Adjustments were made to focus on delivering a functional and successful product.

+	To achieve my goals, I adopted a phased approach to ensure the core features were implemented effectively, with room for improvement in later iterations.

+### Initial Development
+The project began with a focus on creating the foundational features:
+	- Home Page: Designed as the entry point, introducing the system's purpose.
+	- Registration Templates: Developed for managing students, teachers, classes, enrollments, and classrooms.
+	- Search Pages: Implemented to enable users to retrieve information efficiently.
+	- CRUD Functionality: Ensured users could create, edit, and delete records seamlessly.

+### Iterative Refinements and Incorporating Feedback
+After receiving feedback from reviewers, I worked to address the highlighted issues and polish the project:
+	- Enhanced UI and Navigation: Improved the interface for better usability and consistency.
+	- Testing and Adjustments: Conducted comprehensive testing to validate that the system met all required criteria.
+	- Bug Fixes: Resolved issues affecting the functionality and performance of the system.
+	- Improved README Documentation: Ensured it fully captured the project's scope, features, and usage instructions.

 ### Agile Planning